 Expensive Insurance Premiums: A bad credit score can result in higher rates for auto and home insurance.

-Here are some actionable steps to fix bad credit:
+Here are some actionable steps that you can take to fix bad credit:

 Pay Bills on Time: Set up automatic payments or reminders to avoid late payments.